19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 ## Languages

-By default, all Ancestries are assumed to speak common, language translation between different cultures is not a feature of the default setting, it is better for the desired gameplay if everyone can understand everyone.
+All the Ancestries in Mithrinia speak common; translation is not desired gameplay.

 ### Knowing Languages